mintplugins/launchstack-theme-bundle/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the 'mp-stacks-‘parallax folder to the `/wp-content/plugins/` directory
+1. Upload the ‘launchstack-theme-bundle’ folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Build Bricks under the “Stacks and Bricks” menu.
-4. Publish your bricks into a “Stack”.
-5. Put Stacks on pages using the shortcode or the “Add Stack” button.

 == Frequently Asked Questions ==

-See full instructions at http://mintplugins.com/doc/mp-stacks
+See full instructions at http://mintplugins.com/doc/launchstack-theme-bundle

 == Screenshots ==